schmartmann/datadog_writing_test/readme.md

 end
 ```

-Finally, `rackup`, navigate to localhost:9292 in your browser, and you should see the tracer reporting data sent in your terminal.
-(If you don't want this feedback in the terminal, simply change your configuration block's debug to `false`.
+Finally, `rackup`, navigate to localhost:9292 in your browser, and you should see the tracer reporting data in your terminal.

 Your tracer's terminal output will provde immediate feedback on requests flowing across your app:
 <img src="tracer_terminal_output.png" alt="Tracer Output in Terminal" style="max-width: 25%; height: auto"/>
+(If you don't want this feedback, change `debug:true` to `false`.)

+Your tracer gives you access to information such as:

+  - Which templates are being rendered
+  - Duration of rendering request
+  - HTTP request status codes

-Your application's trace will be visibile through the [Datadog web app](https://app.datadoghq.com/apm).
+Your trace will be also visibile through the [Datadog web app](https://app.datadoghq.com/apm).
 ![APM trace]()

+k